 Early in 2015, Charlie founded the Contemporary Music program at Lipscomb University, and lured further into town by the new possibilities, The Art House was put on the market.
 The offer first went out to The Art House family, and Brad Reeves, owner of Art House Dallas made the generous decision to purchase the property.
 Nathan Tasker, a musician and artist with a keen sense for community, was invited in as director, and talks of the future for the building began.
 One thing was certain - too much magic had been made here to not continue the legacy of music making.

-Around this time engineer Richie Biggs (who first worked at The Art House on Switchfoot’s New Way To Be Human in 1996, and has worked on nearly all the records made here since) happened to be looking for a mix room, and The Art House seemed a perfect fit.
-With Richie's guidance, Brad's continued support, and the work of the Taskers and Ciel Eckard-Lee (our operations manager), the studio was overhauled and work began to create a state-of-the art recording workflow in the storied space.
+Under the guidance of Richie Biggs (who first worked at The Art House on Switchfoot’s New Way To Be Human in 1996, and has worked on nearly all the records made here since), with Brad’s continued support, the work of the Taskers and Ciel Eckard-Lee, the studio was overhauled and work began to create a state-of-the art recording workflow in the storied space.
 In the fall of 2016, ready for a new era, Art House Studios was reborn.

 And now, still as vibrant a place as ever, we look to continue the story of shaping lives through the creation of good music.